muhajirdev/quran-com-word-align/README.md

 ## Approach

-The code is mostly written in functional paradigm, although is 100% pure.
+The code is mostly written in functional paradigm, although it is not 100% pure.

 The benefits of this approach
 - is the code is very easy to test.